ausi/cq-prolyfill/docs/usage.md

 # Usage

 One goal of this prolyfill is to be ease to use.
 Elements with container queries don’t have to be modified in the markup, you don’t have to predefine “element break-points” or the like, everything is done via CSS.
-All you need is to load the script on your page and you are ready to use container queries in your CSS.
+All you need is to load the script on your page, enable the [PostCSS plugin](postcss.md) or [Sass mixin](#sass-less-and-other-preprocessors) and you are ready to use container queries in your CSS.
 You can load the script in any way you like, I would recommend to load it asynchronously in the head:

 ```html
 <script src="cq-prolyfill.min.js" async></script>